 Did You Know?

 In an early scene, set in 1929, Moss Hart (George Hamilton) listens to a news broadcast on the radio which reports that former President Theodore Roosevelt is currently in Africa on a safari.
 Theodore Roosevelt died in 1919, ten years earlier.
+Further, Theodore Roosevelt never made a trip to Asia.
 See more

 Referenced in True Romance